lockstockandbarrel/earth/docs/index.md

 ### Encoding Considerations:

-Fortran character variables can be declared with selected_char_kind(‘ISO_10646’) to explicitly indicate a Unicode encoding (typically UCS-4/UTF-32, depending on the compiler and system).
+Fortran character variables can be declared with selected_char_kind('ISO_10646') to explicitly indicate a Unicode encoding (typically UCS-4/UTF-32, depending on the compiler and system).

 ### C Unicode Handling:
 .
 C can handle Unicode through wchar_t for wide characters or by treating UTF-8 encoded strings as arrays of char.
-The \<uchar.h\> header and functions like mbrtoc32 or c32rtomb can be used for conversion between encodings if necessary.
+The <uchar.h> header and functions like mbrtoc32 or c32rtomb can be used for conversion between encodings if necessary.

 ### Passing the String Data: